CodeWithNachi/docker-with-nachi/Concepts/L01Docker-ApplicationPackaging.md

 # Docker - Application Packaging

 ## What we will see
- * How easy is run an application packaged as docker
+ * How easy is to run an application packaged as docker
  * What are the states a dockerized application can be in
- * We will be understanding all this by running a series of experiments
+ * We will be understanding all these by running a series of experiments

 ## Experiment 1
- 1. We can run a nginx web server application by the below command
+ 1. We can run an nginx web server application by the below command
 ```bash
 docker run --name mynginx -p 8090:80 -d nginx
 ```